heymrcarter/generator-tfstask/README.md

     npm install -g generator-tfstask

 ###Scaffolding a new task
 When you are ready to create a new task, create the root directory for your project and navigate to it in a terminal.

-Run the following to start the generator:
+This generator can scaffold a new PowerShell based, or a Node.js based, task.
+To scaffold a PowerShell based task, use:

     yo tfstask

+And for Node.js based tasks simply add the `--node` or `-n` flag:

+    yo tasktask --node

 Follow the prompts to provide the specifics about your task.
 When the generator is finished it will have created the following in the project root: